domcermak/neural_style_transfer/README.md

 # Interactive Neural Style Transfer

-Interactive Neural Style Transfer application created for the [Noc vědců](https://www.nocvedcu.cz) event is a web application designed to interactively present the fast neural style transfer algorithm to the audience.
+Interactive Neural Style Transfer application is a web application designed for the [Noc vědců](https://www.nocvedcu.cz) event to interactively present the fast neural style transfer algorithm to the audience.

 Neural style transfer algorithm is a method to blend two images into a new one.
 The algorithm extracts visual structure